-Fake blood thinners found in Mexican pharmacies
+Fake medicine in Mexican pharmacies

 Americans searching for cheaper prescription drugs are often deceived by some less than reputable pharmacies in Mexico.
 This isn't a new phenomenon.
 It's been going on for more than twenty years.
-Fake blood thinners were just recently found in Mexican pharmacies and sold to American patients.

 Fake Xarelto with English packaging.
 (COFEPRIS alert, February 2022)